-BIM is defined by National BIM Standard-United States (2015) as "a digital representation of physical and functional characteristics of a facility.
+BIM is defined by the National BIM Standard-United States® (2015) as "a digital representation of the physical and functional characteristics of a facility.
 As such, it serves as a shared knowledge resource for information about a facility, forming a reliable basis for decisions during its life cycle from inception onward".
-Initiated in the 1970s by Charles M. Eastman (Wong, Wong, & Nadeem, 2011), BIM is considered the next paradigm shift in the construction industry (Shelden, 2009).
-Due to the capability of BIM to improve productivity while reducing cost and construction delay earned, it is considered "the most promising recent development in the architecture, engineering, and construction (AEC) industry" (Azhar, 2011).
-Countries that had implemented BIM observed a real improvement in terms of project planning, design, construction, and maintenance phases (2011).
-However, it seems like the BIM implementation varies from each country depending on different factors (Gu and London, 2010).
-The identification of the BIM implementation barriers has been considered preliminary for enhancing BIM implementation (Kassem et al., 2012).
+Initiated in the 1970s by Charles M. Eastman (Wong, Wong and Nadeem, 2011), BIM is considered the next paradigm shift in the construction industry (Shelden, 2009).
+Due to the capability of BIM to improve productivity while reducing costs and construction delays, it is considered "the most promising recent development in the AEC industry" (Azhar, 2011).
+Countries that had implemented BIM observed a real improvement in terms of project planning, design, construction and maintenance phases (Azhar, 2011).
+However, it seems like BIM implementation varies from country to country depending on different factors (Gu and London, 2010).
+The identification of BIM implementation barriers has been considered preliminary for enhancing BIM implementation (Kassem, Brogden and Dawood, 2012).
 In response to this, several studies investigated BIM adoption and implementation in both developed and developing countries.
 According to Sahil (2016), the BIM adoption issues are the same in both developed and developing countries.
 However, this can be true only if the comparison has been made at the same BIM maturity level.
-In fact, differences can be identified in BIM implementation barriers according to the BIM maturity level of each country.
-Succar (2010) described the BIM maturity level as "...the quality, repeatability, and degree of excellence within a BIM Capability'.
+Differences can be identified in BIM implementation barriers according to the BIM maturity level of each country.
+Succar (2010) described the BIM maturity level as "the quality, repeatability and degree of excellence within a BIM capability".